1/21/2025

 John

 That's very helpful.
 And then maybe just pivoting to loan growth, the outlook looks pretty healthy and definitely keeping with what you generated in 2024.
-Can you maybe just offer a little bit of detail on where you might be seeing pockets of strength and maybe areas of weakness?
+Can you maybe just offer a little bit of detail on where you might be seeing pockets of strength and maybe Areas of weakness?

 speaker

-Ray Reisman
+Ray Reisme

 President and Chief Executive Officer

-So this is Ray.
-The areas of weakness, the automotive suppliers that we bank are coming out of, the weakness that we've identified in prior quarters.
+The areas of weakness, the automotive suppliers that we bank are coming out of the weakness that we've identified in prior quarters.
 But I'd say they're still under their average state of being.
 So I'd say that's probably the area that we're watching the closest.
 But they do report that they've picked up work and that the outlook is improving.
 And then everything else is fairly even.
 CNI opportunities around transition and ownership and the like continue to be strong.
 And the real estate markets that we serve are pretty firm as well.
 So I'd say there really isn't much change to what we've experienced in the recent past.

 speaker